What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 30. Self-Love and Healing Work

-Any form of inner work, such as self-love, shadow work, inner child work, healing, and integration, will profoundly benefit your overall life and bring joy, wholeness, and well-being.
+Any form of inner work, such as self-love, shadow work, inner child work, healing, and integration, will profoundly benefit your overall life, bringing joy, wholeness, and well-being.
 Inner work gets to the root cause of any personal issue, freeing you from a lifetime of misery and suffering.
 I promise 😉

 💖 Related: 99 Self-Love Affirmations for Healing and Confidence